ampere-solution/View-Ampere-AI-Demo/README.md

     --network network=default \
     --graphics vnc

-Note: allocate Vm with 48 cpus, 64G memory, 100G storage.
+Note: allocate VM with 48 cpus, 64G memory, 100G storage.

 * Check to see if VM is running: ```virsh list --all```
 * Access to VM: ```virsh console view-demo```